How to apply for admission to Minnesota State College Southeast

 Exceptions to Application Process

-- Returning Students: If you are returning to Southeast Technical after a lapse of attendance of one semester or more (summer excluded), please complete a new online application to the college.
+- Returning Students: If you are returning to MSC Southeast after a lapse of attendance of one semester or more (summer excluded), please complete a new online application to the college.
 This application must be submitted at least one week prior to registration.
 Returning students do not need to pay the college's $20 application fee.

-- Some programs have additional entrance requirements.
+- Some programs have special entrance requirements.

 - Military veterans and National Guard members applying for veteran's educational benefits must supply a copy of Form DD-214, indicate the total credits taken each term, and notify the college of any change in address.